Egyptian police clear protesters near U.S. mission

 He has condemned the film, rejected violence and promised to protect diplomatic missions.
 His cabinet said Washington was not to blame for the film but urged the United States to take legal action against those insulting religion.

-Islamists were among the crowd that scaled the embassy wall on Tuesday but many of the youths fighting in recent days were soccer fans with a long-standing grudge against the police.
+Islamists were among the crowd that scaled the embassy wall on Tuesday but many of the youths fighting in recent days were football fans with a long-standing grudge against the police.

 The security sweep was greeted with approval by many locals frustrated by the clashes, the worst in the capital since Mursi took office in June.